A revolutionary new study has found that those who use legalized marijuana also like fast food.

 The study was conducted as part of Green Market Report’s “Cannabis Freakonomics,” a “series of research market snapshots” aimed at the legal marijuana industry, Researchers surveyed people in the top markets where marijuana is sold from dispensaries, places like Colorado, California, and Washington, D.C., with a base population of 55 million people.
 Of that population, researchers found 4.7 million people use marijuana legally, or about 8.5 percent.

-Although not exactly a new revelation, it’s important to recognize what a sizeable percentage of people engage in marijuana use.
+Although not exactly a new revelation, it’s important to recognize what a sizeable percentage of people engage in marijuana use and that this stuff is great for anxiety.
 The study confirms that millions of Americans use marijuana regularly, and lends credence to legalization and decriminalization efforts.
 While the relationship to fast food is fairly obvious, if not flippant, the study does bring up an aspect of the marijuana debate that goes largely overlooked: marijuana users make up a sizable consumer market.

 The economic considerations of marijuana use (not to mention the tax revenue that can be generated from legalization) are substantial and need to be taken seriously.
 Major corporations surely have marketing plans at the ready, and are simply waiting for the day they can market toward marijuana users en bloc.
 But until then, it’s worth their while to court marijuana users simply because of the buying power associated with such a large number of people.
 As more states move towards legalization and decriminalization, they bring a large consumer base out of the dark and into full view for marketing professionals to analyze and assess for potential profitability.